KermanX/reactive-vscode/docs/guide/config.md

 // To pass the rest of the options, you can use the `update` method. enable.update(false, ConfigurationTarget.Global)

+// Only set the ref value without writing back to the configuration. enable.set(false)
 ```

 Visit the [official documentation](https://code.visualstudio.com/api/references/vscode-api#WorkspaceConfiguration.update) for more information about the rest of the options.